10 Social Media Myths That Are Hurting Your Business

 Myth #8 – Share lots of portraits and selfies

-If you’re anything like me, the idea of taking and sharing lots of selfies on the internet makes you feel uncomfortable.
+If you’re anything like me, the idea of taking and sharing lots of selfies on the Internet makes you feel uncomfortable.

 That doesn’t mean there’s anything wrong with it, so if you are comfortable taking and sharing selfies, then by all means, go for it.